What you need to know about driver assistance technologies

 Parking collision warning

-Detects obstructions near the vehicle during parking maneuvers.
+Detects obstructions near the vehicle when parking.

 Rear cross traffic warning